 As disclosed further in the relevant succeeding notes, several other amended and issued accounting standards were adopted effective January 1, 2012, prospectively or retrospectively.
-Therefore, the consolidated financial statements as of December 31, 2011 and January 1, 2011/December 31, 2010 have been restated to effect the reclassifications and restatements as disclosed in Note 48.

-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those adopted in the preparation of the Group's consolidated financial statements for the year ended December 31, 2011, except for the adoption of several amended PSAKs effective January 1, 2012 as disclosed in this note.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those adopted in the preparation of the Group's consolidated financial statements for the year ended December 31, 2011/January 1, 2012.